 We arrive at the embassy shortly before closing time.
 The visa for Azerbaijan should be ready in three days.
 We hope.

 We go in search of a place to sleep.
 In front of a fruit and vegetable shop there is a sign that says “hostel tobacco”, but it’s full.
+Maybe we should’ve read about where to stay in Tbilisi beforehand.
 The guy in the fruit and vegetables does some phone calls, and there comes a lady who takes us to a guest house.

 Is a very nice family home in the beautiful neighborhood called Sololaki, that is very similar to some cities in southern Italy.